alimanfoo/alimanfoo.github.io/slides/pamca2019/content.md

 * Dup14 - <em>An. coluzzii</em>: Burkina Faso (3%), Cote d'Ivoire (46%)
 * Dup15 - <em>An. coluzzii</em>: Burkina Faso (1%), Cote d'Ivoire (39%)

-<small>Some CNVs are very common and spreading, especially in West African *An. coluzzii*.</small>
+Some CNVs are very common and spreading, especially in West African *An. coluzzii*.

 ===

 ### Surveillance of metabolic resistance

+* Next-generation LLINs: how many, what type, where to put them?
+* Helps to know: which populations have high frequency of CYP-mediated metabolic resistance?
-* P450 CNVs are likely to be a good marker of metabolic resistance
+* CNVs are likely to be a good marker of CYP-mediated metabolic resistance
 * Although, N.B., there could be other genetic causes

-* Surveillance of P450 CNVs could provide valuable information about mechanisms of resistance
- * Especially if considering deployment of next-generation LLINs (how many, what type, where to deploy, ...)
+===

+@@TODO CNV paper and blog post

 ====